 For a claim(s) filed before March 27, 2017, state the weight given to opinion evidence;

 For a claim(s) filed on or after March 27, 2017, state the persuasiveness of the medical opinion(s) and prior administrative medical findings;

 Include a function by function residual functional capacity (RFC) assessment;

 Ensure the limitations for each medically-determinable impairment are accounted for in the RFC, especially those that are determined to be “severe”;

 Ensure the RFC in the instructions matches the RFC given to the vocational expert (VE) at the hearing;

 Make a finding(s) on applicable issue(s) relating to the claimant's past relevant work and not merely recite the claimant's work history;

 State the occupations and numbers of jobs as identified by the VE for a step 5 evaluation; and

 When applicable, include information and rationale about whether drug addiction or alcoholism is a contributing factor material to disability.
 (For applicability and other requirements, see Social Security Ruling 13-2p: Titles II and XVI: Evaluating Cases Involving Drug Addiction and Alcoholism (DAA)).

-To help ALJs prepare policy compliant instructions, and to assist with consistency in form and format, ALJs are encouraged to use available tools to draft instructions, such as the Electronic Bench Book (eBB), Findings Integrated Templates (FIT), or enhanced FIT instructions.
+To help ALJs prepare policy compliant instructions, and to assist with consistency in form and format, ALJs are encouraged to use available tools to draft instructions, such as Decision Writing Instructions (DWI) in the Hearings and Case Processing System (HACPS) the Findings Integrated Templates (FIT) or enhanced FIT instructions.